stefanbylund/zxnext_sprite/README.md

 The priority between the sprites is determined by the sprite slot number.
 Sprite 0 has the lowest priority and sprite 63 has the highest priority.
 A sprite with a higher priority is drawn over a sprite with lower priority.
-All sprites have higher priority than the standard screen and the layer 2 screen.
+All sprites have higher priority than the standard screens and the layer 2 screen.

 There can be a maximum of 12 sprites per scanline.
 Whether or not this limit